 Sail past Bear Island and explore mist-shrouded Bjørnøya—a birdwatcher's paradise featuring spectacular views, thousands of fulmars, kittiwakes, guillemots and gulls.

 Svalbard is an archipelago of deep fjords, high mountains and massive glaciers.
 Spend your time here searching for walruses, seals, reindeer, arctic foxes and, of course, the polar bear.
 The flexible itinerary allows you to make the most of ice and weather conditions.
 Shore walks and Zodiac adventures bring you up close and personal with mystical landscapes, icebergs, and wildlife.

 The highlight of Festningen (the fortress) is an impressive dike of rock that runs along the top of a small cliff where fossilized footprints of dinosaurs have been found.

 Alkhornet features a towering horn of rock which is the nesting site for thousands of Guillemots and Kittiwakes, while foxes and reindeer take advantage of the lush tundra vegetation below the cliffs.

 Disembarkation will take place after breakfast.
-A transfer will take you into the center of the town where you are free to enjoy a walk around town.
-Longyearbyen boasts an outstanding Arctic museum, an art gallery and a number of other cultural attractions for you to enjoy.
-It is advised for you not to book any flights departing Longyearbyen earlier than the afternoon of disembarkation day.
+A transfer will take you into the center of the town where you are free to enjoy a stroll.
+Longyearbyen boasts an outstanding Arctic museum, an art gallery and a number of other cultural attractions for you to discover.
+It is recommended that you do not book any flights departing Longyearbyen earlier than the afternoon of disembarkation day.